Giorgio-Developer/blockchain_code_2023_project_work_million_matic_page/README.md

 Il Million Matic Page rappresenta un'opportunità di investimento unica per coloro che desiderano sfruttare le tecnologie blockchain e gli NFT per la pubblicità online.
 Grazie alla natura decentralizzata del progetto, gli investitori saranno in grado di beneficiare di uno spazio pubblicitario online di alta qualità, con la sicurezza di una maggiore protezione dei loro diritti di proprietà.

-Tecnologie Utilizzate
+### Tecnologie Utilizzate

 Il progetto utilizzerà le seguenti tecnologie: React, Typescript, Wagmi, Solidity, Hardhat e contratti base di OpenZeppelin (ERC 721, ERC721URIStorage, ecc.)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------

-English
+## English

-Introduction
+### Introduction

-The Million Matic Page is a blockchain project inspired by the website http://www.milliondollarhomepage.com/.
+The Million Matic Page is a blockchain project inspired by the website [The Million Dollar Page] (http://www.milliondollarhomepage.com/).
 The project's aim is to sell advertising spaces on the homepage of the site in the form of NFTs (ERC 721).

-Project Description
+### Project Description

-The Million Matic Page is a blockchain project that creates a decentralized web3 version of the website http://www.milliondollarhomepage.com/.
+The Million Matic Page is a blockchain project that creates a decentralized web3 version of the website [The Million Dollar Page] (http://www.milliondollarhomepage.com/).
 It represents one of the first successful examples of using NFTs in online advertising.
 The project aims to offer high-value advertising space on its homepage through the sale of NFTs, providing maximum visibility to those who invest in this innovative advertising system.

 The main goal of the Million Matic Page is to provide high-quality and high-value advertising space for investors, allowing them to leverage the latest blockchain and NFT technology to reach a mass audience worldwide.
 NFTs represent the ideal option for creating an exclusive online advertising space, not only for their intrinsic value as digital assets but also for their immutability and fully traceable nature.